-Truckload of 50,000 N95 masks headed to UW researcher’s home thanks to Elon Musk, Tesla
+50,000 N95 masks delivered to UW researcher’s home thanks to Elon Musk, Tesla

-A truckload of 50,000 N95 surgical masks, critical for health-care workers fighting the novel coronavirus, is headed to the Seattle home of a UW Medicine physician — courtesy of Elon Musk and Tesla.
+A truckload of 50,000 N95 surgical masks, critical for health-care workers fighting the novel coronavirus, arrived at the Seattle home of a UW Medicine physician on Sunday— courtesy of Elon Musk and Tesla.

+Dr. Kristina Adams Waldorf pushed her family’s ice hockey gear out of the way to make room for the dozens of boxes of masks and special helmets for health care workers being unloaded into her driveway.

+Her daughters, Ceci and Maria, were put to work hauling the boxes inside.

-This lightning-quick donation happened in a matter of hours.
+This lightning-quick donation was arranged in a matter of hours.

-Dr. Kristina Adams Waldorf got a call last night from a physician friend in UCLA.
+Adams Waldorf got a call Saturday from a physician friend at UCLA.
 The friend, whose brother works for Musk, knew that Tesla had been donating surgical equipment.
 She also knew Seattle was in dire need of personal protective equipment for doctors, nurses and other front-line medical workers.

 “It was just so, so fast,” said Adams Waldorf, a physician at University of Washington Medical Center (UWMC) who is starting a series of COVID-related research projects.